dragmine149/dragmine149.github.io/Blog/Posts/2024-11-27-original-discord.md

 5. Type in path (`/home/dragmine/Applications/Discord`)
 6. Submit (1 enter)

 So overall, it's not a long process which takes a couple of seconds to do.
 The problem is how often i have to do it.
-So now actually onto the intresting part.
+So now actually onto the interesting part.
 In total:
 - Discord download (open in browser and save).
 - Vencord install (1 command, 1 password, 4 enter, 1 path)